Web Prolog manual

 server_request(+To, +Request, -Response, +Options) is det.

-Makes a synchronous request-response call to the server To. server_request/4 accepts the options of receive/2, for example timeout(+Seconds).
+Makes a synchronous request-response call to the server To, where To may be a pid or a registered local name. server_request/4 accepts the options of receive/2, for example timeout(+Seconds).

 Monitoring is installed automatically so the call fails fast if the server terminates before replying.